dbcli/pgcli/docs/pages/asking_for_input.rst

 Styling individual completions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each completion can provide a custom style, which is used when its rendered in the completion menu or toolbar.
+Each completion can provide a custom style, which is used when it is rendered in the completion menu or toolbar.
 This is possible by passing a style to each :class:`~prompt_toolkit.completion.Completion` instance.

 .. code:: python